stephen-rouxel/gradle-baseline/README.md

 The Documentation for this JSON Format can be found within the [Licence Report Docs](https://github.com/jk1/Gradle-License-Report#allowed-licenses-file).

+### Override File Caching bug
+Due to a bug with the Licence Report plugin ([#182](https://github.com/jk1/Gradle-License-Report/issues/182), [#223](https://github.com/jk1/Gradle-License-Report/issues/223)), the contents of the override file will not be used correctly by the
+`bslCheckLicense` task unless the contents of `/build/reports/dependency-license/` have been deleted prior to running the task.

 ## Bundled Plugins

 The following plugins are currently bundled in automatically: